Partner: The Methodist Church of Brazil Region 5

 When the project began in 2000, there were many street children and teenagers prone to get involved in drugs, crime, and prostitution.
-In many cities, vigilante groups that sought to clean up the street, murdered street children.
-At the same time, the Brazilian Methodist church had a number of local projects that worked with at risk children and teenagers, but these efforts were disperse and uncoordinated.
-Many other churches were concerned about the children's situation ,but didn't know how to make a positive changes.
+In many cities, vigilante groups that sought to clean up the street murdered street children.
+At the same time, the Brazilian Methodist church had a number of local projects that worked with at-risk children and teenagers, but these efforts dispersed and uncoordinated.
+Many other churches were concerned about the children's situation but didn't know how to make positive changes.
 A national network of after-school programs was created in 2000.
 And its first goal was to unify the church's effort, and secondly to strengthen each local church program by providing common materials and regular training.
 This network has been very effective.
 Over the last 10 years, the number of projects has more than doubled, and thousands of children and teenagers are being reached.
 All the projects have a common vision and framework.
 Regular training has greatly increased the quality of each local project.
 Probably the most significant change has been a much clearer focus on the building of character, and values of the more than 3,000 children and teenagers involved in this network.
-Projects are constantly telling us of children and teenagers that were once involved in drugs.
-Drug trafficking that have left this activity, and many of the current educators were once part of the program.
+Projects are constantly telling us about children and teenagers who were once involved in drugs and drug trafficking who are no longer involved in these activities.
+In fact, the youth who were once part of the program have become many of the current educators for Shade and Fresh Water.
 Many local churches have involved these community children in the worship activities of the church and many are now Methodist.

 Describe the primary goal of the project.

 Helping at-risk children and teens develop character through a national after-school network.

 Describe the change you would like to see in the community as a result of this Advance project.